How Nurses Can Avoid the Most Common Ethics Violations

 Privacy Violations

 HIPAA laws protect healthcare consumers from having their personal health information shared inappropriately.
-Nurses are trained to protect private health information in nursing school and throughout their career by their employer.
+Nurses are trained to protect private health information in nursing school and throughout their careers by their employers.
 Healthcare technology is set up to protect privacy as well.
 Access to electronic health records is granted and monitored.
 Privacy screens help reduce the visibility of patient charts, and passwords are required to access integrated systems.

 Nurses must keep patient privacy as one of their top priorities.
 However, breaches can occur even with the best intentions.
 One common occurrence involves divulging health information to a family member.
 An example would be when a nurse receives a phone call from a person who asks for an update on their spouse’s test results.
 The nurse may have met the spouse and knows they are involved in the care of the patient when present in the hospital.
 The nurse may feel comfortable divulging health information.
 However, specific private health information cannot be released, except for general statements.